dehy/simple-system-backup/README.md

 2. Run `.\backup.ps1 --init` to init the backup repository
 3. Run `.\backup.ps1` to launch the first backup
 4. Add a scheduled task with command `powershell` and argument `-File C:\Path\To\backup.ps1`

+## Tests

+You can launch test with `bash tests/test-install.sh`.
+You will need Docker, as it launch a temporary minio instance for s3 testing.

+## Contributing

+Feel free to create issues or submit a PR!

+## License

+MIT